Newly elected presidents in three Horyzon project countries

 The election in Nepal took a very different course.
 There, a new parliament was elected on March 5, 2026—in a context marked by significant social upheaval.
 The trigger for the early election was nationwide protests in 2025, which were driven in particular by young people and whose brutal suppression led to over 70 deaths.
 The protesters were opposing the shutdown of social media, corruption, and a lack of prospects.
 The election ultimately brought about a significant political upheaval: the relatively new, reform-oriented “Rastriya Swatantra Party (RSP)” won by a surprisingly clear margin and now has a prime minister, Balendra Shah, who is also relatively young.
 This can be seen as a sign of a generational shift: young voters have visibly voiced their concerns, thereby sending a signal for greater transparency and a willingness to reform.
 More importantly, however, Nepal’s still-young democracy has weathered this test, and the established parties have been punished for their actions.
 At the same time, expectations for the new government are high, particularly regarding jobs, economic development, and a more effective fight against corruption.

-In Colombia, too, the political situation has evolved over the course of the spring.
-A new parliament was elected back in March, with the left-wing coalition “Pacto Histórico” emerging as the strongest force, though it does not hold a majority.
-This situation reflects an increasingly polarized society in which political reforms, security issues, and economic challenges are the subject of intense debate.
+In Colombia, too, the political situation continued to evolve over the course of the spring.
+A new parliament was elected in March, with the left-wing coalition “Pacto Histórico” emerging as the strongest force, though it did not secure a majority.
 The subsequent presidential election on May 31, 2026, therefore represented a pivotal moment for the country’s future direction.
-In the first round of voting, the right-wing candidate Abelardo de la Espriella took the lead with about 44% of the vote, closely followed by the left-wing candidate Iván Cepeda with about 41%.
-Since neither candidate secured an absolute majority, a runoff election will be held on June 21, 2026, to determine who will lead the country in the future.
-The electorate is already deeply divided, and the outcome of the election will be of great significance for Colombia’s future political direction.
-For many young people, the decisive factor remains whether the new political leadership can find ways to create opportunities and effectively address key challenges such as security, social inequality, and economic stability.
+After no candidate secured an absolute majority in the first round, a runoff election was held on June 21, 2026.
+The right-leaning candidate Abelardo de la Espriella narrowly won this runoff.
+He prevailed with approximately 49.7% of the vote against the left-wing candidate Iván Cepeda, who received about 48.7%.
+The extremely close result highlights a deeply divided electorate and underscores the political tensions in the country.
+For many young people in Colombia, it remains to be seen to what extent the new political leadership will address their needs and effectively tackle key challenges such as security, social inequality, and economic prospects.

 Sources: wikipedia.org, africanelections.org, bpb.de